-I only do private walks in your neighborhood.
-If you have more than one dog, I am happy to walk them at the same time or separately, depending on what works best for them.
+We only do private walks in your neighborhood.
+If you have more than one dog, we are happy to walk them at the same time or separately, depending on what works best for them.

 What happens with my dog’s walk if it rains or snows?

-When the weather is bad, I have a few options for making sure your dog gets his exercise and potty break:
+When the weather is bad, we have a few options for making sure your dog gets his exercise and potty break:

-- I can adjust the visit time and come a little earlier or later to avoid the bad weather.
+- We can adjust the visit time and come a little earlier or later to avoid the bad weather.

 - If the weather isn’t too severe and your dog doesn’t mind, we can go for our usual walk and have good towel off when we get back.